evgenibers/video-hosting-demo/README.md

 # video-hosting-demo
 Video hosting demo using Spring Boot and WebFlux
+Demo is working but it's still in progress
+Inspired by this post: https://melgenek.github.io/spring-video-service

 ## Installation
 1. Clone repository